LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-32-DYI-AutoHotkey-job-tracker.md

 }
 ```

-But how can we make a proven asumption that the broken code was responsible for our program breaking?
+But how can we make a proven asumption that the particular line was responsible for our program breaking?
+What if there's thounds of lines to go through?

 Breakpoints.
 Breakpoints are what break the problem down instead of us mearly staring at it in frustration.

+<iframe width="420" height="315" src="https://youtu.be/oS261hvfsXE" frameborder="0" allowfullscreen></iframe>

 ## REFERENCES: